apecloud/kubeblocks/docs/user_docs/quick-start/create-a-mysql-cluster-on-aws.md

     kubeblocks-846b8878d9-q8g2w                              1/1     Running     0          98s
     ```

 ## Step 3.
-Create a MySQL Paxos group
+Create a MySQL Paxos Group

 :::caution

-* If there are not three nodes that exceed the values of memory and CPU, creating a MySQL cluster may fail.
+* If there are not three nodes that exceed the values of memory and CPU, creating a MySQL Paxos Group may fail.
 * KubeBlocks applies for a new EBS volume of 10 Gi (the default storage size), which causes extra fees.
 Delete this EBS volume after your trial.
 * You can adjust the replica amount, pod memory, CPU kernel amount of your EKS cluster, and EBS volume size by using the `--set` option when creating the cluster.

 :::

-1. Run the command below to create a MySQL cluster.
+1. Run the command below to create a MySQL Paxos Group.
 The system assigns a name for this cluster by default.
 If you want to customize a cluster name, run `kbcli cluster create <name>`.
     For more details on options, refer to [`kbcli` cluster create options description](./../kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md#create-a-mysql-cluster).

     ```bash
-    kbcli cluster create --cluster-definition=apecloud-mysql
+    kbcli cluster create --cluster-definition=apecloud-mysql --set replicas=3
     ```

     ***Result***

-    A MySQL Standalone with 10 Gi of storage is created.
+    A MySQL Paxos Group with 10 Gi of storage is created.

 2. Run the command below to view the created cluster.
     ```bash
     kbcli cluster list
     ```

 ## Step 4.
-Connect to the MySQL cluster
+Connect to the MySQL Paxos Group

-1. It takes several minutes to create a cluster.
-Run `kbcli cluster list` to check the cluster status and when the cluster status is `Running`, the cluster has been created.
+1. It takes several minutes to create a Paxos Group.
+Run `kbcli cluster list` to check the cluster status and when the cluster status is `Running`, the Paxos Group has been created.
-2. Run the command below to connect to the leader pod of MySQL clsuter.
+2. Run the command below to connect to the leader pod of MySQL Paxos Group.
 (The leader pod is called leaseholder in other databases.)
     ```bash
     kbcli cluster connect maple05
     ```

-After connecting to the cluster, you can operate the created MySQL cluster as you do in the MySQL client.
+After connecting to the cluster, you can operate the created MySQL Paxos Group as you do in the MySQL client.

-If you want to connect to the MySQL cluster using MYSQL client or your stress test tool, follow the steps below:
+If you want to connect to the MySQL Paxos Group using MySQL client or your stress test tool, follow the steps below:
 1. Run the command below to get the IP and port of this cluster first.
     ```bash
     kbcli cluster describe maple05